The issue was highlighted in a report with Stranger Things being one of the main culprits

 So, it seems like there will be a reduction in cigarette use on Netflix but will e-cigarettes also be cut back?

-Will Netflix replace on-screen smoking with on-screen vaping?
+Will Netflix replace smoking with vaping?

 Netflix will also include e-cigarettes in its new policy and cover them under the same bracket as cigarettes.
 This may seem fair for the 14 or younger age category, but is it reasonable for projects aimed at adults?